angie-in-the-cloud/circleci-aws-opa-terraform-lab/README.md

 ```

 > **Why this matters:** Leaving unused S3 buckets accumulates storage costs and creates audit noise.
 Real GRC environments require resource lifecycle discipline.
 Practicing teardown is part of the lab.

 ---

+## A Note on the Pipeline Design

+`test-aws-oidc` runs in parallel with the rest of the pipeline, but it doesn't actually block any other job from running.
+That means if AWS authentication is broken, the OPA jobs still run, and the pipeline only fails at the very end when Terraform tries to deploy.

+If I were to rebuild this pipeline, I would make `test-aws-oidc` a required dependency for `validate-terraform`.
+That way, auth failures would show up early instead of after several minutes of unnecessary work.

+---